 Similar to how the body has limits for focused physical activity and needs recovery time from exercise, the mind benefits from periodic short breaks during periods of concentration as well as longer breaks between periods of concentration to help consolidate learning.
 During shorter breaks, it is better not to turn to other tasks, but to truly take a break and let the mind rest.
 (For a scientific perspective on this – including a helpful video abstract – see a recent article on “awake rest” in Neuron.).
 Longer breaks should include essential activities like getting sufficient sleep at night.

 Speaking of sleep – I’ve written before about the important role it plays in memory.
 And having sufficient sleep is also likely to positively impact your attitude towards concentrating and ability to concentrate in the first place.
 Likewise, a balanced diet and plenty of aerobic exercise are very important factors in promoting healthy brain activity and memory.
+(And activities like running can improve your mood as well as your overall health.)
 Really, being well rested, well fed, and in good physical shape is the foundation for being able to concentrate well.

 Finally, few of us are able to will ourselves to concentrate and become effective at it over night.
 I wrote recently about the keys to deliberate practice and those keys apply here as much as they do anywhere else.
 Yes, that’s right – you have to focus and concentrate in order to learn to focus and concentrate.
 Here are a few simple techniques for improving concentration that might help you in your practice.
 I’m also a fan of breathing exercises as a way to help clear the mind and focus attention.